MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-dynamic-m.md

 ---
 title: Use Dynamic M query parameters with Azure Data Explorer for Power BI
-description: 'In this article, you learn how to use one of the three options for visualizing data in Power BI: the Power BI connector for Azure Data Explorer.'
+description: In this article, you'll learn how to filter data in a dynamic M query linked to a KQL function.
 author: orspod
 ms.author: orspodek
 ms.reviewer: gabil